rickvanderwolk/carpe-lucem/README.md

 <img src="assets/preview-optimized.jpg" height="300" /> <img src="assets/preview2-optimized.jpg" height="300" />

-A ring of LEDs showing the light of the past day.
-Each new measurement enters at the front and pushes the rest along, so the whole day is there at once — bright to dim, cool to warm.
+I was looking for a way to capture a day in light.
+This is a ring of LEDs showing the light of the past day — each new measurement enters at the front and pushes the rest along, so the whole day is there at once, bright to dim, cool to warm.

 ## Hardware